amiinqur/DM-109-Fall-2020/Phase_Final/readme.md

 ## Problems Faced ##

-**Problem 1: Unable to get random 0s and 1s**
+**Problem 1: Unable to plot the graph**
-In the beginning we were having a tough time getting random 0s and 1s into an array.
-Then we looked up on the internet and stumble upon the Math.Random() function in javascript.
-After applying the function correctly, we were able to generate random 0s and 1s for our 100x100 array.
+We used the PLotly library in our HTML file but the graph was not being plotted on the HTML page.
+The reason for this was that we were not using the correct link to download the PLotly libray in our HTMl file.
+After correcting the link, we were able to plot the graph successfully.

-**Problem 2: Not able to show the ouptput of each N**
+**Problem 2: Not able to plot a line graph**
-We were stuck at a dead end when we tried to show the output value of each N in our HTML file.
-But then we got the solution; We were coding "divOutput.innerHTML="At n="+n;" and this line was just printing one line at the end instead of printing it 100 times.
-Then we changed it to "divOutput.innerHTML+="At n="+n;" and it worked and printed the output at every iteration.

-**Problem 3: Not being able to calculate the performance**
-We used the performance.now() function to calculate the performance but we did not really now how to use the function.
-Then we researched upon it a bit and were able to successfully calculate the performance of the algorithm at each iteration.
+We were finally able to plot a graph, but it was not a line graph as we wanted.
+It was a scattered graph and it did not really gave an elaborated view of the findings.
+We resolved the problem by changing the type from scatter to line graph.
+Then the plotted graph was a line graph with correct axis and data.